tvjsx/trading-vue-js/docs/api/SCRIPTS.md

 `update()` is executed at each step.
 Should return a new data point (or set `this[0]`).
 Imagine that output of the function is pushed to your overlay's `data` array.
 `post()` is called after all updates.

-If `renderer` is specified, the lib will use another overlay for rendering the script (it should be added to the `overlays` prop ofc).
+If `renderer` is specified, the lib will use another overlay for rendering the script (it should be added to the `overlays` prop of course).

 If you need to create a persistent variable, just make a new property in `this`: